Michael joined TurksLegal in 1999 and is a Partner in our Employers Liability group.

-He has been involved in a number of cases heard by the NSW Court of Appeal that have been influential in the pursuit of 151Z recovery claims, including:
+He has been involved in a number of leading decisions that have been influential in the pursuit of section 151Z recovery claims, including:

-· Allianz Australia v Newcastle Formwork NSWCA 144 and State of NSW (Ambulance Service) v McKittrick NSWCA 63 – which clarified the obligation of employers to provide answers to particulars in 151Z claims;
+- Allianz Australia v Newcastle Formwork NSWCA 144 and State of NSW (Ambulance Service) v McKittrick NSWCA 63 – clarified the obligation of employers to provide answers to particulars;

-· Teuma v CP & PK Judd NSWCA 166 - where damages for domestic assistance in motor accident claims were found to include all tasks performed by a spouse as part of the “give and take” of marriage; and
+- Teuma v CP & PK Judd NSWCA 166 - damages for domestic assistance in motor accident claims were found to include all tasks performed by a spouse as part of the “give and take” of marriage;

-· State of NSW (NSW Police) v Nominal Defendant NSWCA 225 – where a police officer injured during a pursuit (after colliding with a parked vehicle) was found not to have broken the chain of causation required to establish negligence in a third party.
+- State of NSW (NSW Police) v Nominal Defendant NSWCA 225 – a police officer injured during a pursuit (after colliding with a parked vehicle) was found not to have broken the chain of causation required to establish negligence in a third party;